cypnk/Bare/README.md

 	* If Bare was running before and you made any recent changes, check if Bare runs with the restored *index.php*.
 Add the same changes one-by-one until you can narrow down which change caused the problem.

+	* If you're running Bare behind [HAProxy](https://www.haproxy.org/), [relayd](https://man.openbsd.org/relayd.8), or another load balancer or gateway, update to the latest version of Bare and make sure the load balancer or gateway is correctly forwarding the host name and IP address from the client request to the web server.

 * **Problem: I see my post doesn't look the way I want it to look**
 	* Bare understands a limited subset of [Markdown](https://daringfireball.net/projects/markdown/) formatting, but this may not be enough to express what you're trying to show.
 Bare will accept plain HTML tags as well, provided they're within the whitelist of allowed tags (either in the base installation or expanded via plugins).
 Try simple HTML, if Markdown formatting didn't work the way you expect.